Quartz14/Tomato-Prices/README.md

 The monthly tomato_ml is modified

-NOTE: The app runs on the previous model, not the updated model.
+NOTE: The app runs on the previous model (monthly_gbr_model) , not the updated model.